IBM/migrate-app-to-openshift-using-ta/README.md

 4. Data Collector analysis is uploaded (automatically or manually).
 5. Developer reviews recommendations in Transformation Advisor and creates a migration bundle.
 6. Developer downloads migration bundle.
-7. Developer uses Docker to build an image and upload it to an image registry.
-8. Developer creates an app using the pushed image and runs the containerized app.
+7. Developer deploys the containerized application using migration bundle and accesses the application on cloud.

 ## Pre-requisites